aneeshedavalats/api-test-automation/README.md

-# API Test Automation with Bruno and GitHub Actions
+# Collection Test Automation with Bruno and GitHub Actions

-This repository contains automated API tests using the Bruno CLI and continuous integration with GitHub Actions.
+This repository contains automated collection tests using the Bruno CLI and continuous integration with GitHub Actions.
 ## Table of Contents

 - [Overview](#overview)